Id-ware/ESP32-WiFi-AC-Remote/README.md

 a simple AC WiFi Remote, that works on the ESP32.
 Compiled Using Arduino IDE

   Important:
-  you will need to capture your own AC Remote code first before using this example follow instructions of how to here: https://community.dfrobot.com/makelog-308342.html
+  you will need to capture your own AC Remote code first before using this example, follow instructions of how to here: https://community.dfrobot.com/makelog-308342.html